April 23rd, 2026

 Stories

-We weren’t allowed into Nova Osokorivka itself - the situation there is very bad.
-Many Shahed drones and FPV drones are flying and not just flying.
-They are destroying people’s homes.
-There are lots of house fires caused by Shaheds.
-Some they manage to put out, others burn completely to the ground.
-They extinguish fires on their own, because fire brigades can no longer reach them.
-They repair everything on their own as well - they fixed the damaged water supply system, and restored the electricity.
-The village alderman says they have now become professional electricians.
-Distribution of the aid we brought in, took place at 5 AM.
-People move around the village more or less in the evening and at night.
+The residents fight the fires on their own, because fire brigades can no longer reach them.
+They also repair everything themselves — they fixed the damaged water supply system, and restored the electricity.
+The village alderman says the locals have now become “professional electricians.”
+Distribution of the aid we brought took place at 5:00 a.m.
+People move around the village mostly in the evening and at night.
 In Old Osokorivka, the situation is much easier for now.

 When the World Shrinks to a Bowl of Porridge

-Oleksiy P., who heads one of Oleksandr D’s network of teams in Kaniv, wrote to us the poignant story of Oleh, a 57-year-old man with mental illness from the village of Oleksandrivka in Kirovohrad Region.
+Oleksiy P., who heads one of Oleksandr D’s network of teams in Kaniv, wrote to us about the poignant story of Oleh, a 57-year-old man with mental illness from the village of Oleksandrivka in the Kirovohrad Region.
 Despite his own limitations, Oleh takes care of his elderly, sick mother.
 They live alone with no caring relatives or friends nearby, subsisting on the mother’s tiny pension.

 Their whole life is a quiet, invisible struggle for survival.
 Oleh's clothes are neglected and old.
 In his eyes there is that special kind of confusion that only people who feel lost in the vast world have.